TurtleCoin (TRTL) Price Reaches $0.0000 on Top Exchanges

-TurtleCoin (CURRENCY:TRTL) traded down 7.3% against the U.S. dollar during the 1 day period ending at 16:00 PM E.T. on February 20th.
-TurtleCoin has a total market cap of $1.85 million and approximately $55,455.00 worth of TurtleCoin was traded on exchanges in the last 24 hours.
-One TurtleCoin coin can now be bought for about $0.0000 or 0.00000000 BTC on major exchanges.
-In the last week, TurtleCoin has traded down 4.4% against the U.S. dollar.
+TurtleCoin (CURRENCY:TRTL) traded down 15.5% against the US dollar during the 24-hour period ending at 13:00 PM E.T. on February 24th.
+One TurtleCoin coin can currently be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.
+Over the last week, TurtleCoin has traded down 31.2% against the US dollar.
+TurtleCoin has a total market cap of $1.43 million and $105,469.00 worth of TurtleCoin was traded on exchanges in the last day.

 - Xeonbit (XNB) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.